-Join Scott Simpson for an in-depth discussion in this video Working with the online integrated development environment (IDE), part of Up and Running with Google Apps Script.
+Join Scott Simpson for an in-depth discussion in this video Working with the online integrated development environment (IDE), part of Learning Google Apps Script.

 - The Google Apps Script editor…provides an integrated environment…to develop and run your script.…To get started, go to script.google.com…and sign in to your Google account.…When you first come to the editor,…you'll see a pop-up with some options for creating scripts…and some handy tutorials that I encourage you to check out…if you're interested.…There's also a section for recent projects as well.…For right now, I'll click on Blank Project.…Right up here at the top of the window,…I can set the project name.…